Gyanreyer/open-spelling-bee/README.md

 # Open Spelling Bee

-Do you take issue with the New York Times' abhorrent positions on trans rights but still want to play Spelling Bee without feeling guilty?

-Do you wish you could play Spelling Bee in other languages?

-Do you just like open source software?

-This is an inclusive place for you!

 ## Languages

 ### English

-The base list of words is taken from the [excellent curated list of "popular" words from github.com/dolph/dictionary](https://github.com/dolph/dictionary/blob/master/popular.txt>).
+The base list of words is taken from the [excellent list of words from https://github.com/en-wl/wordlist](https://github.com/en-wl/wordlist/blob/master/alt12dicts/2of4brif.txt).

 There will likely be words you think should be valid which are not included in the list!
 Contributions to add missing words are strongly encouraged!